 “A straight line is neater than a squiggly one” – Old New Zealand proverb.
 (Not really)

 Once you’re pretty happy with the seam (you can work on it a little more later), continue to use the fondant smoother around the cake, buffing out any obvious bumps.
 Check for air bubbles as you go.
 Often, if they are towards the top of the cake, you can use the fondant smoother or your hand to gently ease them up so they release the air at the top.
 Other bubbles you may need to prick with a fine pin or needle (acupuncture needles are great for this) and smooth them out.

 When you’re mostly happy with the sides of the cake, trim the fondant from the top of the cake.
-Run the knife along the cake board as you cut, making sure the knife stays flush against the board, to get a perfect straight cut.
+Run the knife along the cake board as you cut, making sure the knife stays flush against the board, to get a perfectly straight cut.

 Pop a piece of non-slip/grippy mat onto the top of the board…